Vetusta Morla

+History

-The history of Vetusta Morla began in the summer of 1998 at the José Sampedro Cultural Center in Madrid, where a few students decided to perform at the institute's culture week and founded a rock band.
-This project was more like a hobby for the participants; lead singer Pucho was engaged in graphic design, drummer David "el Indio" ("the Indian") Garcia worked as a teacher, guitarist Juan Manuel Latorre had a program on Radio 3, and keyboardist Jorge Gonzalez taught physics.
+Vetusta Morla was formed in the summer of 1998 at the José Luis Sampedro Secondary School in Tres Cantos, Madrid, where a few students decided to perform at the institute's culture week and founded a rock band.
+The band was a hobby project for the participants; lead singer Pucho was engaged in graphic design, drummer David "el Indio" ("the Indian") Garcia worked as a teacher, guitarist Juan Manuel Latorre had a program on Radio 3, and keyboardist Jorge Gonzalez taught physics.

-The first demo, "13 Horas Con Lucy" ("13 Hours With Lucy") was released in 2000 and won a few local music awards.
-Winning the Concurso de Rock de La Elipa en 2001 brought them to the attention of a professional producer, David Hyam, who produced the band's first EP, La Cuadratura Del Circulo, which wasn't released until 2003.
-At the end of 2001, the new bass-player, Alvaro Baglietto replaced Alejandro Notario and from then, the band's composition has not been changed.
+The first demo, "13 Horas Con Lucy" ("13 Hours With Lucy"), was released in 2000 and won a few local music awards.
+Winning the Concurso de Rock de La Elipa in 2001 brought them to the attention of a professional producer, David Hyam, who produced the band's first EP, La Cuadratura Del Circulo, which wasn't released until 2003.
+At the end of 2001, the new bass-player Alvaro Baglietto replaced Alejandro Notario and since then, the band's composition has not been changed.

-For several years Vetusta Morla tried unsuccessfully to find a label.
-Indie music labels were not attracted to the commercial sound of the band and large ones did not see prospects for their music.
-The situation changed in 2006, when, after performing at the international Festival Anti-Crise in Beirut, the musicians decided to start working on the project seriously and quit their day jobs to fully devote themselves to music.
-To solve the problem of lacking a label, they created their own, Pequeño Salto Mortal (Little Fatal Leap).
+For several years, Vetusta Morla tried unsuccessfully to find a label.
+Indie music labels were reportedly not attracted to the commercial sound of the band and large ones did not see prospects for their music.
+The situation changed in 2006, when their performances at RTVE's Radio 3 concerts and as representatives for Spain at the International Anti-Crisis Festival in Beirut, won them an international audience of rock fans.
+Following this, the musicians decided to start working on the project seriously and quit their day jobs to fully devote themselves to music.
+To solve the problem of lacking a label, they created their own, Pequeño Salto Mortal (Fatal Little Leap).

 Due to the "hobby" aspects of the project, Vetusta Morla performed intensively at various festivals and on radio and received some awards but their first album wasn't released until February 2008, after the band had been in existence for almost a decade.
 This album, titled Un día en el mundo (A Day in the World), contained twelve songs, one of which, "La Marea" ("The Tide"), had first been released on the La cuadratura del círculo EP in 2003.
 By the end of the year, Un día en el mundo appeared on almost every music chart in Spain and was called the best Spanish debut rock album.
 That same year Vetusta Morla went on their first big tour.